When you need to borrow money, you do have a few options available.

 Like a lot of Americans, it doesn’t take much to be in a financial lurch.
 The median savings account balance is only $4,830.
 All it takes is one emergency and you need cash.

 Payday loans can be used as a way to close the cash gap in the short term.
+Unlike installment loans, they often get payed off in only a few days or weeks.
 Keep reading to find out more about payday loans and how much you can borrow.

 What is a Payday Loan?